 Maine’s lack of basic gun safety laws puts its residents at grave risk, and lawmakers owe it to their communities to stand up to this crisis.

 Maine passed a reckless permitless carry law in 2015 that allows residents to carry loaded, concealed handguns in public without a permit or background check.
-In 2019, Maine had the 17th-lowest gun death rate in the country and supplied crime guns to other states at slightly less than the average national rate.
-To protect residents from gun violence, lawmakers in Maine could repeal the state’s dangerous permitless carry law and require background checks on all gun sales.
+In 2020, Maine had the 11th-lowest gun death rate in the country and supplied crime guns to other states at the 29th highest rate in the country.
+To protect residents from gun violence, lawmakers in Maine could repeal the state’s dangerous permitless carry law, require background checks on all gun sales, enact an extreme risk protection law, and strengthen protections for victims of domestic violence and hate crimes.

 What Maine Does Well